akshayvijaynair/music-academy-docs/README.md

 <br>
 <br>

-**:alert: All drawings in the document can be viewed on draw.io with this link: https://drive.google.com/file/d/1vY3AMZEzpr5EKsNsqYrfwSHpUBhaHytv/view?usp=sharing**
+All drawings in the document can be viewed on draw.io with this link: https://drive.google.com/file/d/1vY3AMZEzpr5EKsNsqYrfwSHpUBhaHytv/view?usp=sharing

 ## Features